 The first step in starting a business in Panama is determining what kind of business it will be.
-The Panamanian government recognizes three different business structures: Sole proprietorship, partnership and corporation.
+The Panamanian government recognizes three different business structures: Sole proprietorship, partnership and offshore corporation.
 The latter two involve the assistance of a Panamanian business lawyer as legal documentation will be required.

 The next steps involve compiling the required documentation and getting familiar with the various Panamanian laws concerning business operation.

 Every business in Panama, regardless of business structure must be registered with the Panama government.
 There are six steps in the registration process and they are: